ANZ Seeds of Renewal

 - Income and Expenditure statements must cover a full 12-month period.

-- FRRR uses this information to understand your organisation’s ability to manage the grant funds and its financial
+FRRR uses this information to understand your organisation’s financial viability and ability to manage grant funds.

 Why is this important?